 Having excess pâte brisée around your pie pan allows you to create a fluted edge and have enough dough to patch holes if necessary.

 Once the pâte brisée is in the pie pan, the last 2 steps are to crimp the edges and poke holes in the bottom of the crust to allow the steam to escape.
 You can use a fork to press into the edges of the pâte brisée.
-In this case, I've simply turned the edge inwards to create a simple fluted edge.
-You can also use special pie crust cutters to form beautiful shapes if you are an expert baker.
+You can also create a fluted edge.
+Some bakers use special pie crust cutters to form beautiful shapes.

 I know that making pie crusts from scratch is daunting.
 If you have questions about anything I’ve missed or if you have expert tips to share, please leave a comment to help other readers.